wmayner/marbl/README.md

    so the former is the normal form of `n`'s TPM.

-2. Swapping the labeling of `c_0`'s parents also yields the lexicographically least array:
+2. Then we normalize the TPMs of the children, keeping track of which column corresponds to the covered node.
+Swapping the labeling of `c_0`'s parents yields the lexicographically least array:

         [[0.0, 0.1],
          [0.9, 0.0]]

+    In this new column permutation, `n` corresponds to the second column.
+With zero-based indexing, that gives us:

+        [ 1, [[0.0, 0.1],
+              [0.9, 0.0]] ]

-3. Swapping the labeling of `c_1` yeilds
+3. Repeating the process for the next child, we find that swapping the labeling of `c_1` yeilds

         [[0.0, 0.2],
          [0.0, 0.8]]